ericlafontsee/Weather-Dashboard/README.md

 https://ericlafontsee.github.io/Weather-Dashboard/

 ## Features
-* Searched city's current temperature, wind-speed and humidity readings and the 5 day forecast.
+* Searched city's current temperature, wind speed, and humidity readings and the 5 day forecast.
 * Under current weather will be a color coded UV index reading indicating favorable, moderate,
 or severe conditions.
-* To access search history, user simply clicks the result in the left pane.
+* To access search history, the user simply clicks the result in the left pane.
 * All searches are stored in local storage.